-- Long-press the name of the network that you are currently connected to.
-Note: Proxy settings apply per network.
+Long-press the name of the network that you are connected to.

 With these settings, your device forwards all of its requests to the proxy on your development machine.
 The proxy makes requests on behalf of your device, so requests to your customized local domain are properly resolved.